simple-login/app/docs/api.md

 - `Authentication` header that contains the api key
 - `page_id` in query.
 Used for the pagination.
 The endpoint returns maximum 20 aliases for each page. `page_id` starts at 0.
+- (Optional) `pinned` in query.
+If set, only pinned aliases are returned.
 - (Optional) query: included in request body.
 Some frameworks might prevent GET request having a non-empty body, in this case this endpoint also supports POST.